AnshanaM/meta-cognify/README.md

 ## 🚀 Introduction

 MetaCognify is an educational tool developed during the 10-day Falcon Hackathon.
 It leverages the Falcon 180B model to help students improve critical thinking and memory.
-The platform offers AI-driven simulations of the Feynman Technique and the Socratic Method, which are effective strategies for enhancing cognitive skills.
+The platform offers AI-driven simulations of two self-study techniques, the Feynman Technique and the Socratic Method, which are effective strategies for enhancing cognitive skills.

 ## Self-Study Techniques